Integrated Bilateral Agreement - Community, Culture & Recreation Infrastructure

 1) A band council within the meaning of section 2 of the Indian Act;

 2) A First Nation, Inuit or Métis government or authority established pursuant to a self-government agreement or a comprehensive land claim agreement between Her Majesty the Queen in Right of Canada and an Indigenous people of Canada, that has been approved, given effect and declared valid by federal legislation;

-3) a First Nation, Inuit or Métis government that is established by or under legislation whether federal or provincial that incorporates a governance structure; and
+3) A First Nation, Inuit or Métis government that is established by or under legislation whether federal or provincial that incorporates a governance structure;

 The federal government will cost share up to the following:

 • 50% of eligible expenditures for New Brunswick;